OrrionB/UniWebapp/README.md

 6. **`users`**

   Into these collections, you can import the corresponding named JSON file from the **`database-jsons`** folder that was included in the repo.
-The folders `CreatedCharacters` and `users` should be left empty.
+The collections `CreatedCharacters` and `users` should be left empty.

 ---